 4. You Can Get Away With Not Having A Car

-Austin is not famous for its wonderful public transportation.
-Because the city is so large, taking buses isn’t always a sensible option.
-But you know what Austin does have?
-Car2Go, Ride Austin (think: Uber) and a plethora of bike trails all around town.
-Car2Go is a service that allows you to rent/pick up a car from where it is parked, drive it to where you need to go, and then leave it parked somewhere else when you are finished.
+Austin is not known for great public transportation, and because the city is so large, taking one of the buses isn’t always a sensible option.
+Car2Go, Ride Austin, Uber, Lyft and a plethora of bike trails all around town fill this need for affordable transportation.
+For example, Car2Go is a service that allows you to rent/pick up a car from where it is parked, drive it to where you need to go, and then leave it parked somewhere else when you are finished.

 5. Dorms Don’t Love Man’s Best Friend